AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/customize-home-summary-layout-template.md

 ---
-title: Customize Home and Summary Using a Layout Template
+title: Customize the Summary Panel Using a Layout Template
 user-type: administrator
 product-area: system-administration;templates;setup
 navigation-topic: layout-templates
-description: You can use a Layout Template to configure what users see when they click a task or issue in Home and in the Summary.
-Each configuration you make using the steps below affects the Home area and the Summary panel in the same way.
+description: You can use a Layout Template to configure what users see when they click a task or issue in the Summary.
+Each configuration you make using the steps below affects the the Summary panel.
 These customizations don't apply to the Document Summary panel.
 author: Alina
 feature: System Setup and Administration
 role: Admin
 exl-id: 8f64c009-09ad-45f6-8b59-5c1b4024532e
 ---
-# Customize Home and Summary using a layout template
+# Customize the Summary panel using a layout template

-<span class="preview">This article will be renamed to "Customize the Summary panel using a layout template" when Legacy Home is removed from Workfront with the Q4 release on October 17.
-2024.</span>

-You can use a Layout Template to configure what users see when they click a task or issue in Home and in the Summary.
-Each configuration you make using the steps below affects the Home area and the Summary panel in the same way.
+You can use a Layout Template to configure what users see when they click a task or issue in the Summary.
+Each configuration you make using the steps below affects the the Summary panel.
 These customizations don't apply to the Document Summary panel.

 You can configure: